scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 I started learning about CUE tonigh with the idea that I could avoid writing YAML and JSON Schema with the help of this.
 But to my surprise, CUE is trying to help me not write Protobuf (which I am not a fan of).

+# Continue reading

+I would like to stop this blog post here, beacause it is already morning :D I am a bit disappointed that I couldn't discuss about the philosophy behind CUE here - they are awesome; go read it for yourself from [here](https://cuelang.org/docs/about/#philosophy-and-principles).

+Apart from that I am going to continue reading the docs to learn more about CUE.
+Once I am a bit comfortable with it, I would like to peek into dagger to see how they have integrated with CUE.

+Also, CUE stands for "Configure Unify Execute".